 Chill out!
 The calmer your nervous system the less pain you feel.
 What can you do to reduce stress levels?
 Lower your own expectations on yourself?
-Have that difficult conversation you’re been meaning to have with your boss, partner, family?
+Have that difficult conversation you’ve been meaning to have with your boss, partner, family?
 This may not be easy but it will help with that overall sensitisation level.
 Equally how busy have you been?
 Have you been too busy for too long?
 This is kind of thing that can creep up on you and catch you by surprise.
 The importance of breaks in your day and in your life cannot be understated.
 We talk about how to do this in our previous article Peak Performance.

 Your posture reflects your mood and sometimes that can be hard to break out of.
 Check out his video which talks about how do sit to give yourself a stable base so less things can go wrong elsewhere:

-Pec Stretching For RSI
+Pec Stretching For Shoulder RSI

-Lat Stretches For RSI
+Lat Stretches For Shoulder RSI

 Neck Stretches For RSI

 Simply place the hand on the side you are going to stretch behind your back.
 Take your other hand around your back and clasp the wrist to stop the hand moving.
 This is to stop your shoulder blade moving too much as you move neck.
 Now take your head to opposite side to bring the stretch on.
 As a variation you can release the wrist and increase the stretch by gently pulling on your head with the opposite hand.
-If you’re feeling crazy you can hold onto a door handle and then use you hand to pull your head to ultimate stretch.
+If you’re feeling crazy you can hold onto a door handle and then use your hand to pull your head to create the ultimate stretch.
 Whatever you do don’t stretch to pain.
 Either in your shoulder or down your arm.

-Forearm Stretches For RSI
+Forearm Stretches For Wrist RSI

-Stand with arm out stretched in front of you with the palm of your hand facing the floor.
+Stand with your arm out stretched in front of you with the palm of your hand facing the floor.
 With your other hand bend the hand back towards the forearm.
 Pull until you feel a nice stretch.
 As always not to pain.
 Make sure it is a stretch and you don’t feel a compression in the wrist.
 To do the reverse start with your palm facing the floor and then pull the hand downwards towards the floor.
 Hold each stretch for 30 seconds and then stretch in a little further and hold for an additional 30 seconds.

 To stop a lot of these muscles from getting tight in the first place for office workers we strongly recommend reviewing your desk set up.
 You can find all of our best advice on how to do this here: How To Set Up Your Desk.

 Stress always makes us adopt our worst postures and increases our sensitivity to pain.
 Manage those stress levels as best you can.
 Most people know what they should do to manage their own stress levels, but how many people actually do what they know they should?
-I certainly don’t all the things I know I should all the time.
+I certainly don’t do all the things I know I should all the time.
 But I know I feel a whole lot better when I do.
 In short, do what you can.

-If your fear for your job or you are frustrated by it you will feel more pain.
+If you fear for your job or you are frustrated by it you will feel more pain.
 Don’t just sit there getting stressed about what might happen give us, or anyone else, a shout and make that change now.
 To contact us click the Get In Touch button below